malissaromero/contacts_angular_practice/README.md

 Description

 Contacts Angular Practice is a responsive, single page basic phone book app.
-The user can create contacts, edit, update and delete the existing contacts.
+The user can create contacts, edit, update, delete and update the existing contacts.
 It does not have a backend so the data will not persist.

 Technologies Used